 There are several cloud servers in the market these days, which promise faster performances with HDD and SSD storage.
-But, UpCloud is one VPS provider which is the fastest of all.
-UpCloud is an efficient cloud infrastructure, which is fastest and gives an uptime of 100%.
+But, UpCloud is one VPS provider that is the fastest of all.
+UpCloud is an efficient cloud infrastructure, which is the fastest and gives an uptime of 100%.
 It is an affordable service and costs only $5 per month.
 It has the fastest servers that are faster than the SSD-performance and have the capacity to reach up to 100000 IOPS with 100% uptime SLA.
-I will perform tests, deploy a cloud server and analyse it performance in this Upcloud review article.
+I will perform tests, deploy a cloud server and analyze its performance in this Upcloud review article.

 UpCloud ranks number one against the other fast servers like Google Cloud servers and Digitalocean.
 UpCloud has offices in four countries in Asia, Europe, and North America, and the servers are situated in six countries.
 The customers are fully satisfied with their services and have given a satisfaction rate of 89% to UpCloud.